rozsass/text-dev-editor/_pages/data-and-code.md

 This is where the  `/output` folder will be created (empty when you start) that *will* have all graps and tables produced from code.

+**Fifth** make sure to have the folder `ch00-tech-prep` downloaded and copied into `da_case_studies/`.
+This folder has all the codes to install necessary packages, and settings.
+If you get the whole code package, it is automatically included.

 ## Setting up to run code
 This textbook is coding language neutral.
 Our code is written in all three most widely used tools for data analysis.
 [See our brief summary](/languages/)